Table of Contents

 - Ref.

-|: Ja som {F#m}malΓ‘ Ε½uΕΎu{D}ΕΎu, toto {E}je mΓ΄j mikro{C#m}fΓ³n.
+|: Ja som {F#m}malรก ลฝuลพu{D}ลพu, toto {E}je mรดj mikro{C#m}fรณn.

-Ak mi {F#m}dΓ‘te svoj do{D}lΓ‘r, ja vΓ‘m {E}zaspievam svoj {C#m}song. :|
+Ak mi {F#m}dรกte svoj do{D}lรกr, ja vรกm {E}zaspievam svoj {C#m}song. :|

-we can therefore reference it in any unnamed section using [Ref.]
+we can therefore reference it in any unnamed section using [Ref.].

-.
+We can wrap these references in repetition and chain them arbitrarily, e.g.: |: [Ref.][1.][2.] :|.
+In desktop layout and print, references (and chords) will be interspersed with dashes for better readability, and will therefore be rendered as |: Ref. - 1. - 2. :|.
 In mobile layout, section references are "expanded" and instead of the reference, the entire content of the given section is rendered.
 This means there's no need to manually scroll the display to find how that section is played.

 Repetitions

-.
+Repetitions can be written using the characters |: and :|.
 Repetitions can span multiple lines of text, but must always stay within one section.

-Any other notation, although it may look graphically similar (e.g., using slashes /
+Any other notation, although it may look graphically similar (e.g., using slashes / and \), is not supported by the system, and repetitions won't be properly expanded.

 If a repetition contains a reference to another section and the songbook is displayed in mobile layout, the content of this section will be rendered below.
 These notations are therefore equivalent: